 POLIN Music Festival: Ariel Eberstein

-Ariel was born in Argentina and discovered the double bass at the age of 17.
-In 1997, he began studying the double bass in Buenos Aires with Miguel Angel Villarroel.
-In 2002, he won a scholarship from the Fundacion Antochas (Buenos Aires) to study in Vienna, Austria with James Rapport.
-After studying in Vienna, he moved to Belgium in order to continue his studies at the Koninklijk Conservatorium Brussel (Brussels Royal Conservatory), where he completed his master’s degree.
+Born in Buenos Aires, Argentina, in 1979, Ariel discovered the double bass at the age of 16.
+In 1997, he began his music education in Buenos Aires under the supervision of Miguel Angel Villaroel.
+In 2002, his commitment to the instrument gained him a scholarship from the Fundacion Antorchas (Buenos Aires) to study in Vienna.
+Later on he moved to Belgium in order to continue his studies at the Koninklijk Conservatorium Brussels.

 Ariel has worked with many world-famous conductors and has given concerts in the most prestigious concert halls of Europe and America, including the Concertgebouw (Amsterdam), Musikverein and the Concerthaus (Vienna), Festspielehaus (Salzburg), Cité de la Musique (Paris), Bozar and Flagey (Brussels) and Teatro Colon (Buenos Aires).